The Current Context

 Potential Places for Collaboration in the Hudson Valley

-The Hudson Valley Affordable Housing & Conservation Strategy has been recognized at several forums outside the region:
+The Hudson Valley Affordable Housing & Conservation Strategy has been featured at several forums in and outside of the region:

 - November 2022 Lincoln Institute of Land Policy Colloquium on Community Land Trusts and Conservation Land Trusts, case study presented by co-conveners Rebecca Gillman Crimmins and Steve Rosenberg